Novacation/Login-Form/README.md

 # FINALLY

-After correctly doing all those steps:
+After correctly doing all those above steps:

 .
 Open the CMD, to go to the project root and type node app.js.